phalcon/documentation/docs/db-models-relationships.md

 }
 ```

-If your table structure has self joins, you will not be able to access those relationships without aliases because you will be using the same model.
+If your table structure has self-joins, you will not be able to access those relationships without aliases because you will be using the same model.

 ```php
 <?php